 It felt like time to refocus this space, so I’ve been methodically going through my archives, starting at the very beginning.
 Fluffing older recipes that have confusing directions or vague ingredients, deleting posts that are just no longer relevant to this site, and picking recipes that need a total face lift.

 This vegan pimiento cheese falls into the latter category.
 The recipe had no photo at all, which automatically makes it a do-over.
 I also developed it years ago, and vegan cheese has come a long way since then.

 The recipe below is a revamped version of the one that I posted back in 2009.
 The original was pretty freaking delicious, but this version using Daiya cream cheese and their cheddar shreds blows it out of the water.

 But what the heck is a pimiento anyway?

 To make vegan pimiento cheese, you puree half of your pimientos and leave half as-is.
-The puree gives the finished recipe its vibrant orange color, and the pieces add a nice texture and freshness to what’s otherwise a very rich dip.
+The puree gives the finished recipe its vibrant orange color, and the pieces add a nice texture and freshness to what’s otherwise a very rich dip or spread.

 Pimiento cheese is great as a sandwich spread, and you can also use it as a dip.
 Heap it into a pretty bowl with crackers on the side, and you are in business.

-The great thing about pimiento cheese is that the recipe is super versatile.
+The great thing about this vegan pimiento cheese recipe is that it’s super versatile.
 You can change things right up to suit your tastes!
-Do 2 teaspoons seem like too much hot sauce or not enough?
+Do two teaspoons seem like too much hot sauce or not enough?
 Change it!
 Can’t find the exact cream cheese that I used?
 Substitute it!